 Q: Can I use the lake?

 A: We highly recommend it.
 Take time to swing in a hammock near the beach, or go for a swim or boat ride.
 Omega's Long Pond Lake is located across the public road from the Dining Hall.
 Swimming is permitted only within the roped section and only when a lifeguard is on duty.
 Bathing suits are required.
 Omega provides canoes, kayaks, and rowboats for your enjoyment on Long Pond Lake (please leave your own boat at home).

 Q: What is the process for Continuing Education Credits?

 A: For a full listing of continuing education opportunities, please see our CE chart or the back of our catalog.
 You must pre-register for Continuing Education Credit (CEs/CMEs).
 Please call registration at 877.944.2002 if you have not pre-registered.
-You can pick up your continuing education packet at the Main Office when you check in, or at your workshop.
-To receive accreditation, you must sign in daily at your workshop and drop off your (signed) disclaimer form, continuing education request form, workshop evaluation form, and needs assessment form and/or disclosure form (if applicable) at the Main Office on the last day of your workshop.
+To receive accreditation, you must attend the course in full, sign in and out each day at your workshop and drop off your (signed) disclaimer form.
+Within 7-10 business days after your workshop you will receive emailed instructions on how to obtain and download your post workshop evaluation.
+Upon completion of your online evaluation, you will be able to download your CE/CME Certificate.
 Failure to submit all paperwork and fees at the conclusion of the workshop will disqualify you from receiving credit.

 Q: What if I need emergency assistance, first aid, or medical attention while on campus?